Want Pink Flowers that Bloom in Fall?

 Of course, these aren’t the only pinks that appear in fall.
-Many trees turn shades of pink before shedding their leaves.
-Naked Ladies suddenly appear from otherwise bare earth, perfume the air with stunning pink posies.
-Tiny Schizostylis brigthens borders well into late autumn with pops of pink as well.
+In fact, many trees like some of the fragrant Katsuras turn shades of pink before shedding their leaves.
+And flowers like Naked Ladies suddenly appear from otherwise bare earth, perfume the air with stunning pink posies.
+Also, Tiny Schizostylis brightens borders well into late autumn with pops of pink as well.
+As well, some Asters are flowers to plant for fall pink color.
 And, of course, many hardy fuchsia flower in pink, feeding hummingbirds, until the frost takes them to earth for the coldest months of the year.